C&O Lexington Subdivision

 The Lexington Subdivision was a Chesapeake & Ohio Railway (C&O) line between Ashland and Lexington in the U.S. state of Kentucky.
 Large sections were built by the Elizabethtown, Lexington and Big Sandy Railroad (EL&BS), successor to the Lexington and Big Sandy Railroad (L&BS); the C&O acquired the route in 1892.
 The line ran about 109 mi across Boyd, Carter, Rowan, Bath, Montgomery, Clark, and Fayette counties.

 The C&O maintained a large terminal at Lexington known as Netherland Yard (often rendered "Netherlands" in contemporary sources).
 Most of the right-of-way west of Ashland was removed in the mid-1980s.
 An eastern stub from Ashland to the Boyd–Carter county line remains to serve local industry and, for a time, municipal solid-waste trains to the Big Run Landfill.

 History

 The L&BS was chartered in September 1852 to connect Lexington with the Big Sandy River near Catlettsburg.
 By 1857–58, about twelve miles were open from Ashland to Princess/Coalton, including the Princess Tunnel; the Panic of 1857 halted further work.
 The EL&BS was organized in 1869 and built west from Lexington to Mt.
 Sterling in 1872.
 In 1879–81, Collis P. Huntington’s Newport News and Mississippi Valley Railroad completed the central section; the last spike was driven near Denton in December 1881, opening the full Ashland–Lexington route.
 The NN&MV/EL&BS properties were consolidated into the C&O in 1892, after which the route appeared as the Lexington Subdivision.

-Passenger service continued into the Amtrak era, ending on May 1, 1971, when Amtrak did not retain service over the subdivision.
+Passenger service continued until the Amtrak era, ending on May 1, 1971, when Amtrak did not retain service over the subdivision.